JoshOrndorff/recipes/src/declarative/README.md

 - [Permissioned Methods](./permissioned.md)
 <!-- * [checking for collisions](./collide.md) -->

-## Module Development Criteria <a name = "criteria"></a>
+## Pallet Development Criteria <a name = "criteria"></a>

-1. Modules should be relatively independent pieces of code; if your module is tied to many other modules, it should be a smart contract.
+1. Pallets should be relatively independent pieces of code; if your pallet is tied to many other pallets, it should be a smart contract.
 See the [substrate-contracts-workshop](https://github.com/shawntabrizi/substrate-contracts-workshop) for more details with respect to smart contract programming on Substrate.
 Also, *use traits for abstracting shared behavior*.

 2. It should not be possible for your code to panic after storage changes.
 Poor error handling in Substrate can *brick* the blockchain, rendering it useless thereafter.
 With this in mind, it is very important to structure code according to declarative, condition-oriented design patterns. *See more in the [declarative programming](./cop.md) section.*